-- Add your soba noodles, then reduce heat again and add in ½ cup more water.
-(It should be just below boiling, you don’t want the miso to boil).
+- Reduce heat again and add in ½ cup more water.
 In a small bowl, stir the miso paste together with some of the hot dashi water (until it’s not clumpy), then stir to incorporate it into the soup broth.

 - Top with shichimi and bonito flakes, (both optional), and serve with ponzu or extra soy sauce on the side.